Moral Sensations are Like Taste Buds

 Nonetheless, this reasoning is over intellectualized.
 The universal moral truths we seek can be found in the universal human emotions that we share.
 Although it is possible to train killers, bullies, abusers, and exploiters who feel no remorse, that does not make their actions moral.
 With the possible exception of some rare sociopathic individuals considered aberrant, all human beings are biologically wired with the capacity to experience moral emotions, and organized prior to experience to feel them under certain circumstances, albeit with different sensitivities.

-In Moral Foundation Theory, I summarized the five different dimensions in which Haidt hypothesizes we respond with moral emotions:
+I summarized the five different dimensions that Haidt hypothesizes we respond with moral emotions in my essay Moral Foundation Theory:

 1. Care (vs. harm)